-On 6 December 2017 the Company announced the sale of its Mature Savings business to the ReAssure division of Swiss Re Ltd (Swiss Re) for £650m, the proceeds of which were received in cash in January 2018.
+On 6 December 2017 the Company announced the sale of its Mature Savings business, including a ring fenced With-Profits Fund, to the ReAssure Limited (a subsidiary of Swiss Re) for £650m, the proceeds of which were received in cash in January 2018.
+At the time of writing this report the Part VII transfer of the Mature Savings business is expected to complete in 2020.